cap-js/sdm/README.md

 # CAP plugin for SAP Document Management Service

-The **@cap-js/sdm** package is [cds-plugin](https://cap.cloud.sap/docs/node.js/cds-plugins#cds-plugin-packages) that provides out-of-the box asset storage and handling by using an aspect Attachments.
-It also provides a CAP-level, easy to use integration of the SAP Document Management Repository like SAP Object Store.
+The **@cap-js/sdm** package is [cds-plugin](https://cap.cloud.sap/docs/node.js/cds-plugins#cds-plugin-packages) that provides an easy CAP-level integration with SAP Document Management Service.
+This package supports handling of attachments(documents) by using an aspect Attachments in SAP Document Management Service.
 This plugin can be consumed by the CAP application deployed on BTP to store their documents in the form of attachments in Document Management Repository.

 ### Table of Contents